Moral evasions and intellectual dead-ends.

 Many of us today still have 1 to 2 percent Neanderthal DNA, findings that suggest that modern humans who encountered these individuals saw them as people, too.

-Above Gannon conveniently blames racist ideology for the bias against Neanderthals rather than the evolutionist origins myth and the Enlightenment mantra which postulates that the simple/primitive comes before the more evolved/advanced/complex/civilized.
+Above Gannon conveniently blames racist ideology for the bias against Neanderthals rather than the evolutionist origins myth and the Enlightenment mantra which postulates that the simple/primitive must come before the more evolved/advanced/complex/civilized.
 As a result of this mantra, Ancient Man had to be primitive/unsophisticated/dumb… So, when Modern intellectuals are forced by the data to revise their view of Neanderthals, any serious questions about errors resulting from evolutionary dogma are VERY quietly set aside (and, hopefully, forgotten).

 Those who have read Fyodor Dostoevsky’s novel Brother’s Karamazov know the classic line: “If God is dead, all is permitted!”
 It is unlikely that Dostoevsky had all sorted out what this (ultimately) meant, but the 20th century has provided us with a brutal object lesson about what can happen when “all is permitted”.
 Since Dostoyevsky made this statement, Hitler, Stalin, Pol Pot, Mao and many others influenced by the Modern belief system have taken upon themselves to fill in the blanks.
 It’s all in the history books… Hopefully we’ve learned something, especially in view of (historian) George Santayana's comment: “those who will not learn from history are condemned to repeat it”.